Download the PDF

 - Establishing a moratorium on new covered entities

-- Making it harder for safety net hospitals to participate
+- Making it harder for safety net hospitals and community health centers to participate

 - Impose reporting requirements that are unduly burdensome or do not provide information relevant to the program's intent or operation